 In order for you to fully appreciate how good this recipe is, I must tell you about the best roast chicken I ever made.
 Stay with me here.

-Recently I served a gloriously golden brown, magazine-worthy roast chicken to guests.
+Recently I served a gloriously golden, magazine-worthy roast chicken to guests.
 When I set that bad boy down on the table, I swear I heard harps and a heavenly beam shined down upon it.
+I absolutely slayed this chicken.

 I made such a simple side dish because I wanted to invest my body and soul into that chicken.
 Dumping some potatoes into boiling water wouldn’t distract me from tending to my masterpiece.